UPDATED SEPTEMBER 2025

 9-years old | Elmont, New Yorkicon

-Amiyah Dunston, 9-years old, was savagely killed by a pit bull while playing in the backyard of a Long Island home.
-Amiyah had been dropped off at the Elmont home to visit her biological father.
-She was in the backyard playing with two other girls when a pit bull belonging to a tenant on the second-floor brutally attacked her.
-When police arrived, the pit bull was still engaged in its assault -- the dog latched onto her neck and head, and fiercely shook her.
-At least one of the two other girls witnessed the violent attack.
-Amiyah was rushed to Franklin Hospital where she was pronounced dead.
-The owner of the pit bull, Carlyle Arnold, 29, was arrested at the scene for an unrelated charge.
-Prior to the deadly attack, Arnold posted a photograph to his Facebook page showing his male pit bull he dubbed, "The beast!" wearing a weighted collar and clenching down on bite strengthening equipment.
-The Nassau County District Attorney's Office does not suspect the attack will result in criminal charges. [source citations]
+Amiyah Dunston, 9-years old, was savagely killed by a tenant's pit bull.
+Amiyah was visiting her biological father at a home in Elmont on Long Island.
+She was in the backyard playing with two other girls when a pit bull belonging to a tenant on the second-floor attacked her.
+After receiving a 911 call at 10:30 am, Nassau County police rushed to the 200 block of Holland Avenue.
+Upon arrival, the pit bull was still engaged in its assault.
+Witnesses said the dog latched onto her neck and head, and "shook her like a rag doll."
+An officer shot the dog three times, killing it.
+At least one of the two other girls witnessed the attack.
+Amiyah was transported to Franklin Hospital where she was pronounced dead.
+The owner of the pit bull, Carlyle Arnold, 29, was arrested at the scene for an unrelated charge of violating a protection order.4 Prior to the attack, Arnold posted a photograph to his Facebook page showing his male pit bull, "Kane," he dubbed, "The beast!" wearing a weighted collar and clenching down on bite strengthening equipment.
+No criminal charges were filed. [source citations]

 Date of death: November 8, 2015 Chained: No